 The act of requesting a Record File Approval, as well as subsequent Reviewer responses or actions, will trigger a variety of email notifications to the request participants involved.

-Requesters will therefore currently receive notifications based on the below actions occurring:
+Requesters notifications options are based on the below actions occurring:

 - A confirmation of their request submission